johxyz/oja/README.md

 - **Username** (your OJS login username)
 - **Password** (your OJS login password)

-Configuration is saved to `.env` file for future use.
+Configuration is saved globally to `~/.config/oja/config.env` for use from any directory.

 ## File Structure & Naming Conventions